Smoothed Particle Hydrodynamics Physically Reconsidered -- The Relation to Explicit Large Eddy Simulation and the Issue of Particle Duality: SPH as a Lagrangian Quadrature of Explicit LES

-even if no LES perspective is employed.
-Such an argument was heuristically put forward by ourselves in order to localize pseudo-Lagrangian behavior using Hardy theory \cite{Okraschevski_2021_1}.
-For the considered problem the Frobenius norm of the SFS tensor is illustrated in FIG. \ref{fig:02_KolmogorovSPHStress} (c).
-A correlation between the vorticity (FIG. \ref{fig:02_KolmogorovSPHStress} (a)) and the SFS tensor (FIG. \ref{fig:02_KolmogorovSPHStress} (c)) is evident \cite{Okraschevski_2021_1} and also quantitatively supported by the corresponding bivariate probability density function in FIG. \ref{fig:02_KolmogorovSPHStress} (d).
+For the considered Kolmogorov flow, an evaluation of the Frobenius norm of the SFS tensor according to Eq. (\ref{eq:SPH_SFS_6}) clearly demonstrates that the SFS estimate fits into the former dissipation characteristics.
+A visual comparison between the vorticity (FIG. \ref{fig:02_KolmogorovSPHStress} (a)) and the SFS tensor (FIG. \ref{fig:02_KolmogorovSPHStress} (c)) reveals an unambiguous relationship, which is supported by the corresponding bivariate probability density function in FIG. \ref{fig:02_KolmogorovSPHStress} (d).
 The latter describes a cone like structure indicating that high levels of absolute vorticity and SFS are connected \cite{Okraschevski_2021_1}, as well as that the variance of the absolute vorticity increases with the SFS norm up to $\tau_{SFS}^* \lesssim 0.4$.
+Consequently, we conclude that the quantities $\omega '$, $E(k)$ \& $\boldsymbol{\tau}_{SFS}$ are evidently correlated with each other, containing different levels of information about the numerical dissipation dynamics.

-From these coherencies, the role of the SFS term $div\left[ \boldsymbol{\tau}_{SFS} \right]_i$ in the discretized explicit LES equations (Eq. (\ref{eq:LES_Quadrature})) becomes apparent.
-Since the SFS term behaves diffusive regarding the velocity field in a statistically averaged sense \cite{Eyink_2018, Moser_2021}, an explicit consideration of this term will have the effect to locally homogenize the velocity field.
-Consequently, this will lead to a mitigation of the SFS norm according to Eq. (\ref{eq:SFSSuperFluid}) and the vorticity variance according to FIG. \ref{fig:02_KolmogorovSPHStress} (d).
+With the former relations, the role of the SFS term $div\left[ \boldsymbol{\tau}_{SFS} \right]_i$ in the discretized explicit LES equations (Eq. (\ref{eq:LES_Quadrature})) becomes apparent.
+Since the SFS term behaves diffusive regarding the velocity field in a statistically averaged sense \cite{Eyink_2018, Moser_2021}, an explicit consideration of this term will attempt to locally homogenize the velocity field.
+Hence, a mitigation of the SFS norm according to Eq. (\ref{eq:SPH_SFS_6}) will be caused, which is expected to reduce the vorticity variance according to FIG. \ref{fig:02_KolmogorovSPHStress} (d).
 Then, based on Eq. (\ref{eq:Dissipation}), the artificial thermalization of the kinetic energy spectrum should be likewise reduced.
-This could potentially enable an overall reduction of the effective dissipation from which large scale structures might profit.
+Considering again that dissipation takes place at small scales due to the $\sim k^2$ weighting of $E(k)$ in Eq. (\ref{eq:Dissipation}), this could potentially enable a reduction of numerical dissipation from which large scale structures might profit.
+Thus, the main idea of this work is to replace numerical dissipation by an explicit, dissipative SFS model, which counteracts the numerically induced small scale fluctuations.